open-ephys/ONI/source/hw-spec/controller/addresses.rst

 .. _read-word-alignment-reg:

 - ``ONI_ATTR_READ_STR_ALIGN``: Read stream alignment.
 Specifies, in bits, the data word size the hardware implementation of the :ref:`read channel <data-rd-chan>` uses for transmission.
+This value must be divisible by 8.

 .. _write-word-alignment-reg:

 - ``ONI_ATTR_WRITE_STR_ALIGN``: Write stream alignment.
 Specifies, in bits, the data word size the hardware implementation of the :ref:`write channel <data-wr-chan>` uses for transmission.
+This value must be divisible by 8.

 .. _max-devaccess-reg:

-- ``ONI_ATTR_MAX_REGISTER_Q``: Maximum queued device register operations.
+- ``ONI_ATTR_MAX_REGISTER_Q_SIZE``: Maximum queued device register operations.
 Maximum number of operations that can be queued through the :ref:`register_interface`.

 .. _optional-num-sync-dev-reg: